fenago/rabbitmq-jupyterlab/Lab_12_cb.md

-Chapter 12.
+Lab 12.
 Managing RabbitMQ Error Conditions
 -------------------------------------------------------

-In this chapter, we will cover the following topics:
+In this lab, we will cover the following topics:

 -   Monitoring RabbitMQ\'s behavior